dvdmtw98/notes/My Vault/Information Security/Tools/Nmap/Normal Scan Techniques.md

 #### UDP Connect Scan

 If the port is closed the service will respond using an ICMP (ping) packet
+UDP Scans are mostly only ran on top 1000 ports as it is a very slow scan

 ````bash
 nmap -sU <ip-address>